 The “Budget” Allowance

 This tactic involves giving your child a significantly larger allowance that you normally would.
 Instead of $20-30 a month for your young child (starting at around 7-8), try more like $80-100.
 Don’t scroll down just yet– you aren’t just handing your kid more money.
 With this extra financial blessing, they get more responsibility.
-Things like toiletries (soap, toothpaste, deodorant) and school supplies must be picked out and bought by the child.
+Things like toiletries (soap, toothpaste, deodorant) and school supplies must be picked out and bought by the child (make them use a cash back site to buy their toiletries).
 You need to set the firm boundary that they can’t just forego these things to save extra fun-money, but they can be flexible with how they buy them.
 As long as they cover their bases, they can reach for generic grocery-store toothpaste, or buy bars of soap in bulk in order to save their money for more interesting things. this teaches your child how to prioritize and shop smart.
 It also teaches them, in a safe and controlled manner, what you have to deal with when budgeting as an adult.
 This one definitely works better when kids are older, and the dollar values rise with age.

 The “Commission” Allowance